erichilarysmithsr/Fear-Study/README.md

 # Fear-Study
-Data collected from a survey-based pilot study of the fears of individuals within the US.
+Data collected from a survey-based study of the fears of individuals within the US.

 Here is a description of each of the variables contained within the dataset.